 The three sites designated as Vote Centers in Sussex County are:

-1. Cochran House Building, Level PL, 83 Spring Street, Newton
+1. Cochran House Profession Building (parking on Trinity Street) 83 Spring Street, Newton

 2. Sussex-Wantage Branch Library, Wantage